-Conducting a solar site assessment is an important step in the design and sales process.
+Conducting a solar site survey is an important step in the design and sales process.
 It involves going to a property to gather information critical for creating an accurate proposal and design for a solar panel system.
-However, an on-site solar site survey can be time-intensive.
+However, a solar site survey can be time-intensive.

 Therefore, saving time by prequalifying leads before completing a solar site survey to make effective use of your time.
 An on-site survey is only worthwhile for strong leads who are likely to install a solar system or have already signed a contract.
 So, before you head out, we recommend giving prospects some ballpark price information and ensuring they understand the basics of solar power.
 For example, some potential customers might not understand that they need a solar battery to have electricity during a power outage.